splatlab/adaptiveqf/README.md

 * 'qf_remove(item)': remove the item from the filter
 * 'qf_adapt(item, other)': extend the item in the filter.
 Afterwards, other is guaranteed to not be a false positive query unless the two items are identical.
+Functions may need additional parameters for the AQF, flags, and/or return values.
+See src/test_micro_throughput.c for an example of an in-memory reverse map.
+See src/test_splinter_throughput.c for an example using SplinterDB as reverse map.

 Build
 -------